cloudengio/go.pkgs/sync/errgroup/README.md

 func (g *T) Go(f func() error)
 ```
 Go runs the supplied function from a goroutine.
 If this group was created
-using WithLimit then Go will block until a goroutine is available.
+using WithConcurrency then Go will block until a goroutine is available.

 ```go